 Remote Desktop Protocol

-This is incredibly useful, as it allows experts to remotely configure devices without them needing to physically access them.
+This is incredibly useful, as it allows experts to remotely configure devices without needing to physically access them.
 However, RDP also creates opportunities for unauthorized users to cripple entire systems and hold data for ransom.

 Additionally, these machines could sometimes be found on specialized search engines.
 Even password-protected devices are not safe, thanks to brute force attacks and the proliferation of password-cracking tools specifically designed for machines with RDP access.